phuonganh-38/deep-learning-diagnosis-melanoma/README.md

 ## **Key objectives**

-1. Develop an Effective Model: Using deep learning, primarily convolutional neural networks (CNNs), trained on the selected dataset, to obtain high accuracy in diagnosing melanoma in skin lesion images.
-This model seeks to meet clinical requirements and deliver trustworthy findings by attaining an accuracy rate of at least eighty percent.
+1. Develop an effective model: Using deep learning, primarily convolutional neural networks (CNNs), trained on the selected dataset, to obtain high accuracy in diagnosing melanoma in skin lesion images.
+This model seeks to meet clinical requirements and deliver trustworthy findings by attaining an accuracy rate of at least 80%.
-2. Improve Diagnostic Efficiency: Automating the image analysis procedure will reduce on the amount of time doctors need to identify melanoma.
+2. Improve diagnostic efficiency: Automating the image analysis procedure will reduce on the amount of time doctors need to identify melanoma.
 Dermatologists may be able to concentrate more on treating patients as a result, improving health outcomes.
-3. Establish an Accessible Interface: Make the model available through an accessible Streamlit app so that dermatologists and other medical professionals can readily use it.
+3. Establish an accessible interface: Make the model available through an accessible Streamlit app so that dermatologists and other medical professionals can readily use it.
 By offering real-time melanoma detection, this application improves accessibility in distant and clinical settings.
 4. Enhance dermatological Research with AI: We also intend for further study on dermatological uses of AI by investigating how deep learning may help identify melanoma early and could be modified for other skin conditions.